East Cornwall · PL15 · Cornwall Council East

 Why Launceston is its own job.

-Conservation Area is extensive, covering the medieval walled town, the castle approach and the southern Conservation Area at Newport.
+Cornwall Council's lens on Launceston is consistent: conservation Area is extensive, covering the medieval walled town, the castle approach and the southern Conservation Area at Newport.
 Listed buildings are common; significant edge-of-town development pressure on the A30.
 For loft conversion specifically, parts of Launceston sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
 That's why we treat every Launceston project as a PL15-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war estates that dominate Launceston (and continue out toward East Cornwall) set the tone for any loft conversion scheme here.

 Planning note